-D. Wildlife Risk Mitigation Project
+D. Wildlife Risk Mitigation and Enhanced Wildlife Biosecurity

-The Wildlife Risk Mitigation Project began in 2008 with a goal to enroll commercial cattle farms.
-MDARD asked that these farmers adopt biosecurity practices that reduce the risk of cattle coming into direct or indirect contact with bovine tuberculosis infected free-ranging white-tailed deer.
+The Wildlife Risk Mitigation Project began in 2008 with a goal to enroll all commercial cattle farms.
+MDARD asked these farmers to adopt biosecurity practices designed to reduce the risk of cattle coming into direct or indirect contact with bovine tuberculosis infected free-ranging white-tailed deer.
 Farmers in Northern Lower Michigan whose cattle have been identified as at risk for bovine TB transmission from wildlife are using the following steps to prevent disease transmission and to market their cattle: